Can you use Betadine on cats?

-Unlike many other common antiseptics, Betadine is safe to use on cats, is cheap and sold in most chemists and supermarkets without a prescription.
+Unlike many other common antiseptics, Betadine is safe to use on cats, is inexpensive, and readily available in chemists and supermarkets without a prescription.

-Betadine can be used to treat minor lacerations and abrasions.
-It is also used by veterinarians to prepare the skin before surgery and post-operatively to surgical incisions.
+Betadine can be used to treat minor lacerations and abrasions and is also used by veterinarians to prepare the skin before surgery and post-operatively to surgical incisions.

 Betadine is for external use only, do not administer it internally or to the eyes.

 All drugs and medical treatments can cause side effects, although rare.